void-linux/void-packages/Manual.md

 - `short_desc` A string with a brief description for this package.
 Max 72 chars.

 - `version` A string with the package version.
 Must not contain dashes or underscore and at least one digit is required.
-Shell's variable substition usage is not allowed.
+Shell's variable substitution usage is not allowed.

 Neither `pkgname` or `version` should contain special characters which make it necessary to quote them, so they shouldn't be quoted in the template.